maticardenas/football-telegram-bot/README.md

 # Football Telegram Bot

 ## Description

-This application consumes, stores and processes football information and makes it available through a Telegram bot.
+This application consumes, stores and processes football information and informs it on demand through a Telegram bot.

-For adding this bot to telegram you should search it as `@card_football_bot`
+This bot is currently deployed and can be found in Telegram as `@card_football_bot`

 ## Main Functionalities

-So far, it processes information about specific team's **fixtures**, informing past and future games.
+This telegram bot informs of past and future fixtures for many different teams and leagues around the world.
+For more details on what can be configured and queried you can refer to the **commands** section below.

 ## Bot Commands